Mildol5/ComboNetwork/README.md

 network_tweets.R

  This is unfinished work.
 I was trying to see how connected twitter communities are.
 We would build this by seeing how many twitter followers two given users have in common.
-This was harder to build than anticipated.
-Mostly because of API limitations.
+This was harder to build than anticipated; mostly because of API limitations.
 To pick up on the work, we need to build a matrix of connections between all users in a given set.